-Custom PHP Assignments
+Custom PHP Conditions

 Heads up!
 This article contains PHP code and is intended for developers.
 We offer this code as a courtesy, but don’t provide support for code customizations or 3rd party development.

-Custom PHP Publishing Assignments give you the opportunity to display your box for virtually any occassion you can think of.
+Custom PHP Publishing Conditions give you the opportunity to display your box for virtually any occassion you can think of.
 The only thing stopping you is having the PHP knowledge to code it and how far you are willing to go.

 if ($variable == 'value') {